aritraghsh09/GaMorNet/README.md

    ```
    * Finally to de-activate your environment, type `conda deactivate` or `source deactivate`

-* If all the above commands work, then you are all set and the gamornet scripts should run without any errors. **If there warnings or errors, please check to make sure that you have the recommended versions of critical libraries according to the table above**
+* If all the above commands work, then you are all set and the gamornet scripts should run without any errors. **If there are  warnings or errors, please check to make sure that you have the recommended versions of critical libraries according to the table above**

 ---